keploy/docs/docs/concepts/general-glossary.md

 id: general-glossary
 title: Glossary
 sidebar_label: Glossary
-description: This glossary has an explanation of all the terminologies that beginners find difficult to understand at first glance.
+description: This glossary contains the explanation to all the terminologies that beginner's find difficult to understand at first glance.
 tags:
   - explanation
 ---

 ### 1. **API data mocking**

-API mocking is a simulation of real APIs and is performed when the production API is not ready.
-You may come across a situation where you cannot send an API request to the server because it is not prepared.
-In such cases, you can mock a chunk of data from the response and eventually, when you make requests the mocked data will be returned.
+API mocking is simulation of real APIs.
+API mocking are done when production API is not ready.
+A situation where you cannot send API request to the server because it is not established.
+In such cases, you can mock a chunck of data from the response and now when you make requests, the mocked data will be returned.

 ### 2. **Idempotency**